 PT3 (Phan Thiet – Saigon): Dept. 22:05 Arr.
 03:25: from 95,000VND/ticket

 Note: PT4, 3 are not available at the moment.

 By bus, you can choose Hoang Long, Hanh Café, Phuong Trang or The Sinh Tourist for straight bus from Saigon to Mui Ne (Phan Thiet).
 The price for one ticket ranges from 100,000VND to 140,000VND.

-There are two type of boat/ship to Phu Quy island.
+There is two types of boat/ship to Phu Quy island.
 The slow and old ships which are Phu Quy 7, Que Huong 2, Binh Thuan 18 and Binh Thuan 16 will make it in 6-7 hours.
-These ships often are full of people, animals and goods and they will tire you out pretty quick by sea sick, noises and smells.
+These ships often are full of people, animals and goods and they will tire you out pretty quick by seasick, noises and smells.
 There is only one medium-speed boat that is Hung Phat 26 running every day with only 3-4 hours sailing.

 Slow ships: 150,000VND (standard seat), 250,000VND (room seat)